Bedrock-py/bedrock-core/README.md

 ID=$(docker run -p 81:81 -p 82:82 -d  bedrock)
 docker exec $ID sh -c 'cd /var/www/bedrock && ./bin/setup.py'
 ```

+If your organization disallows public DNS servers, you can follow the steps in [this guide](https://robinwinslow.uk/2016/06/23/fix-docker-networking-dns/#the-permanent-system-wide-fix) to instruct Docker to use specific DNS servers.

 You can get started on this by installing docker on your machine and then
 running the script `test/test_docker.sh` which will created docker containers